 5. SWOT is an analysis!
 Actually, a set of analyses.

-If you analyze assortment than the range analysis could be a part of SWOT.
+If you analyze assortment then the range analysis could be a part of SWOT.
 Also, an analysis based on Pareto’s rule 80 / 20 could give insights.
 BCG analysis could serve to assess the potential of the brands (size of bubbles shows current sales of brand sales).
 Etc.

 6. SWOT shouldn’t be the final product.
 Out of the conclusions you prepare Action Plan with activities, responsibilities, and time-frames for execution. (an exemption: see point 1a above)